Information Transmission and Processing in G-Protein-Coupled-Receptor Complexes

 At the critical flux

-The maximum information in the thermodynamic branch and the kinetic branch is equal at free energy $\beta (E_p - E_d)$ For flux greater than $\phi_c $ two small isolated solution islands appear as seen in Figures \ref{Solutions}D-G. As the flux $J_0$ increases further, the regimes eventually merge into a single continuous solution at the maximum information value of $J_0=1/2$, as seen in Figure \ref{Solutions}I.
+The maximum information in the thermodynamic branch and the kinetic branch is equal at free energy $\beta \Delta E = \beta (E_p - E_d)$.
+As the flux $J_0$ increases , the regimes eventually merge into a single continuous solution at the maximum information value of $J_0=1/2$, as seen in Figure \ref{SwitchQuasi}I.